Press enter to skip the top menu

 </html>

 The structure of the above code is similar to that of the previous code. the <head>/</head> section contains the title of the page as well as linking to the cascading stylesheet.
 The <body>/</body> contains the blocks <header>/</header>, <main>/</main>, and <footer>/</footer>.
 The theme of the page has slightly altered.
 Here we are concentrating on Wellington, and especially on the picturesque buildings in that city.
-For the sake of brevity we have included only two buildings and a very short textual description of each.
+For the sake of brevity we have included only one buildings and a very short textual description of the same building.

-The two article elements within the <main>/</main> tags have identical layout.
-The first, which spans lines 12 to 18, begins with a level 3 heading at line 13.
+The single article elements within the <main>/</main> tags is our only article block.
+It spans lines 12 to 19, begins with a level 3 heading at line 13.

-Line 14 defines an img element.
+Line 14 defines a <figure></figure> element which contains an image and a caption for the same image.
 The src attribute of this element specifies the name of the file whose image we wish to display.
 The alt attribute provides a verbal description of the image.
 This verbal description will never be seen on the web page unless the image cannot be displayed, in which case it is displayed in the position which is allocated to the image itself.
-It's other use, however is to give a better user expreience to visually impaired people.
+It's other use, however is to give a better user experience to visually impaired people.
 The screen reading software used by the visually impaired cannot interpret images and when they encounter such an element, they will search for the alt attribute and if they encounter it, they will read out its content.
 For this reason it is important to add detailed description of the image to the alt attribute.

 At line 15 we meet a new element figcaption.
 This is one of a number of inline formatting elements within html.
 It is generally used when you want to give a special formatting to short blocks of text or to individual words.
-In this case we shall use it to provide footers for images.
+In this case we shall use it to provide captions for images.

 Go to top